 The safest way to carve something with it is to cut away from you while holding the knife as tightly as possible.
 Always use your dominant hand.

-Almost all pocket knives have blades that can be folded, which provides safe handling.
+Almost all pocket knives or everyday carry knives have blades that can be folded, which provides safe handling.
 Opening and closing this object can be dangerous and challenging, and that’s why it should always be done properly.

 First, grip it with your non-dominant hand and use the thumbnail of the other hand to slowly pull the blade out.
 Make sure that the blade doesn’t snap back into its place, as that could hurt you.